Better Call Saul: Season 6 (2022)

 AMC renewed the series for a sixth season on January 16, 2020, with a scheduled premiere in 2021.
 Showrunner Peter Gould confirmed it would be the show's final season and consist of 13 episodes rather than the usual 10.
 Production experienced long delays due to COVID-19 and star Bob Odenkirk needing several weeks to fully recover from a heart attack he experienced on set.
-The sixth and final season was split into two halves; the first half premiered on April 18, 2022, while the last half premiered on July 11, 2022.
-The complete season was released on Blu-ray and DVD in region 1 on December 6, 2022; bonus features include cast and crew audio commentaries on every episode, deleted scenes, outtakes, and various behind-the-scenes featurettes.
+The sixth and final season was split into two halves.
+The first half premiered with back-to-back episodes on April 18, 2022 and concluded on May 23, 2022.
+The last half of the season premiered on July 11, 2022 and concluded on August 15, 2022.

 In 2004, Nacho attempts to flee from the Salamancas after the attempt on Lalo's life, but after Gus falsely implicates him, Nacho sacrifices himself in exchange for his father's safety.
 Jimmy and Kim smear Howard's reputation, thereby forcing a settlement of the Sandpiper case.
 Howard confronts them, but is murdered by Lalo.
-After forcing Kim to act as a diversion, Lalo ambushes Gus to access the meth lab under construction.
-Gus kills Lalo with a hidden gun.
-Mike makes Howard's death appear as a suicide, and oversees the burial of Howard and Lalo beneath the lab.
+Lalo uses Kim as a diversion to access the meth lab, but Gus kills him.
+Mike makes Howard's death appear as a suicide; he and Lalo are buried beneath the lab.
 A traumatized Kim quits the law and divorces Jimmy.
-Several years later, Jimmy has fully transformed into Saul Goodman.
+Some time later, Jimmy has fully transformed into Saul Goodman.

+In 2008, Saul deduces Walter White is "Heisenberg", a drug manufacturer producing high-quality crystal meth.
+Despite Mike's reservations, Saul decides to recruit Walter and Jesse Pinkman, a collaborator, as full-time clients.

 In 2010, Gene approaches Jeff and Buddy with an offer to rob a department store.
-After reaching out to Kim, who now lives in Florida, Gene devises a scheme to obtain financial identification of rich single men at bars he can sell for profit.
-When the scheme goes wrong, Buddy quits the operation, Jeff is arrested, and Gene is eventually caught.
-He is extradited to Albuquerque for the trial and feigns testimony implicating Kim so she can be summoned to court.
-He confesses to Kim and those at the trial about his crimes during the events of Breaking Bad and Better Call Saul, getting an 86-year sentence.
+After reaching out to Kim, who now lives in Florida, Gene devises a scheme to steal identities and financial details of rich single men.
+When the scheme backfires, Buddy quits the operation, Jeff is arrested, and Gene is caught.
+He is extradited to Albuquerque and feigns testimony implicating Kim so she can be summoned to court.
+Jimmy confesses to Kim and those at the trial about his crimes during the events of Breaking Bad and Better Call Saul, as well as his role in Chuck's death.
 Jimmy is recognized as Saul in prison and gains popularity with the inmates.
-Kim visits him and they share a cigarette before parting again.
+Kim visits him and they share a cigarette before she departs.

+Release

 Broadcast

 Better Call Saul would air on cable network AMC.
 The series premiere drew in 4.4 million and 4 million in the 18–49 and 25–54 demographics, respectively, and received an overall viewership of 6.9 million.
 This was the record for the highest-rated scripted series premiere in basic cable history, until it was surpassed later the same year by another AMC series, Fear the Walking Dead.